 Is it an armor-piercing round?

 Quite simply, no. M855 is not an AP round, neither literally nor by the BATFE’s own description of AP rounds.
 It’s rated for use against light personnel and vehicles in the military, and you’ll find it’s capable of punching through many steel plates at target practice, but it’s not an AP round.

 What about that steel?

 One of the most frustrating moments to be repeated with mind-numbing regularity has been the claim that M855 has a steel nose – once referred to as a steel “cap” by a particular fellow online.
 It does not.
-This round has steel in its core, but it only takes examining a cross-section of an M855 round to see its nose is comprised of its copper jacket and its core within said jacket is made up of a combination of a lead alloy and steel.
-These are Full Metal Jacket rounds, meaning the top and sides of the bullet are encased and it does not expand on impact.
+This round has steel in its core, but it only takes examining a cross-section of an M855 round to see its nose is comprised of its copper jacket, and its core within said jacket is made up of a combination of a lead alloy and steel.
+These are Full Metal Jacket rounds, meaning the top and sides of the bullet are encased and do not expand on impact.
 It does not have a solid steel core and it is not jacketed in steel; its jacket is made of copper.

 Why does it look dirty?

 This question has also come up more than once.
 The reason an M855 case appears “dirty” is due to annealing.
 Annealing is the process of heating metal to high temperatures and then allowing it to slowly cool in order to strengthen it.
 Visible evidence of annealing is part of the MIL-SPEC requirement for M855, hence your dirty-appearing case.
 It is literally the proof needed for the case to be strengthened through the heating – annealing – process.